jacksonloper/bardensr/README.md

 1. The tissue.
 There is a two- or three-dimensional object being examined.
 In deference to the spatial transcriptomics applications, this object will hereafter be called the **"tissue."**
 2. The genes.
 There are several different kinds of objects which manifest in the tissue (e.g. different types of rolonies in a spatial transcriptomics experiment).
 Hereafter, each kind of object will be referred to as a **"gene."**  We will let J denote the total number of different genes.
 3. The voxels.
 The tissue is measured on a two- or three- dimensional grid.
-Hereafter, each measured location will be referred to as a **"voxel."**.
-We will let M denote the total number of voxels.
+Hereafter, each measured location will be referred to as a **"voxel."**  We will let M denote the total number of voxels.
 4. The gene density.
 For each voxel (m) and each gene (j), we may imagine that there is a positive number indicating something like the density of that gene within that voxel.
 We will herafter refer to this as the **gene density**.
 5. The frames and imagestack.
 The tissue is measured several times under different conditions (e.g. with different lasers, in different rounds of a spatial transcriptomics experiment).
-Hereafter, each condition will be referred to as a **"frame."**.
-Collectively, the measurements for all voxels under all conditions will be called the **"imagestack."**.
-We will let N denote the total number of frames.
+Hereafter, each condition will be referred to as a **"frame."**  Collectively, the measurements for all voxels under all conditions will be called the **"imagestack."**  We will let F denote the total number of frames.
 6. The model.
 Given the density, we assume the imagestack may be approximately modeled using the following observation model:
     1. First, apply a linear transformation to the density, independently for each genes.
 This linear transformation will typically be something like a blur kernel.
 It will hereafter be referred to as the **"point-spread function"** and the result will be called the **"blurred density"**.
     2. Second, apply a linear transformation to the blurred density, indepently for each voxel.
 This linear transformation can be understood as an NxJ matrix.
 It will hereafter be referred to as the **"codebook"** and the result will be called the **"noiseless imagestack"**.
     3. Finally, add noise to the noiseless imagestack.

+Put another way, slightly more concisely:
+- There are J different "genes" (e.g. 300 different kinds of RNA transcripts)
+- There is a grid of M0 x M1 x M2 "voxels" (e.g. 2048 x 2048 x 150 voxels)
+- There are F different "frames" (e.g. 7 rounds and 4 channels = 28 frames)
+- There is an unobservable M0 x M1 x M2 x J "density" giving a nonnegative value for each gene at each voxel
+- There is a FxJ "codebook" matrix full of nonnegative numbers, indicating how much we expect a given gene (j) to contribute to the observations at given frame (f).
+- We observe a F x M0 x M1 x M2 "imagestack" giving a nonnegative value for each frame at each voxel
+- Given the density, we assume the imagestack can be modelled by the following process: blur along the spatial dimensions, apply the codebook along the gene dimensions, and add noise.

-## What does it do?
+## What can BARDENSR do?

 Currently: